PhilaNgcamu/create-react-app/IntroducingJSX/README.md

 - You can use JSX as an expression by assigning it to variables, as argument to functions, etc. Reference: [intro.jsx](intro.jsx) from line 16.

-- React DOM uses camelCase property naming conventiom, which is consistent with JavaScript syntax.
+- React DOM(all dom nodes manipulated by React) uses camelCase property naming conventiom, which is consistent with JavaScript syntax.
 Reference: [intro.jsx](intro.jsx) from line 24.